WHY SEAWATER DESALINATION:

 ADVANTAGES OF SOLAR THERMAL DESALINATION:

-- The solar heating products CPC and PTC used have very high durability and longevity.
+- The solar heating products CPC and PTC have very high durability and longevity.

-- Having high energy storing capacity as PTC and CPC are suitable for large scale desalination.
+- High energy storing capacity as PTC and CPC are suitable for large scale desalination.

-- This process is energy efficient because of very low power is being consumed.
+- This process is energy efficient because of very low power being consumed.

-- Prevent scaling because of the large wetting tubes in the heat transfer tubes.
+- Prevents scaling because of the large wetting tubes in the heat transfer tubes.

 - Low operation and maintenance costs for the process to be carried out.

-- Eco friendly solution that doesn’t cause any effect on environment.
+- Eco-friendly solution that doesn’t have any effect on the environment.

-- Can be integrated along with Solar PV desalination plants too.
+- Can be integrated along with Solar PV desalination plants as well.

-Seawater desalination plants can be installed in industries near coastal regions like oil and gas refineries, Fertilizer plants, Petrochemical industries, Nuclear power plants, LNG plants and also municipalities along the coast.
-It is the possible solution for water shortages for many areas around the world for industries and people.
+Seawater desalination plants can be installed in industries near coastal regions like oil and gas refineries, fertilizer plants, petrochemical industries, nuclear power plants, LNG plants and also municipalities along the coast.
+It is a possible solution for water shortages in many areas around the world for industries and people.